ShadowKnightMK4/ButlerSDKPreview-GoldSource/readme.md

 ## 🛡️ Architecture & Features

 ### 1. The Post-Processing "Counter-Measures" (QoS)
 LLMs can hallucinate or fail to follow strict JSON schemas.
 ButlerSDK implements an `IButlerPostProcessorHandler` (specifically `ToolPostProcessing`) that acts as a Quality of Service (QOS) layer.
+One can also create their own.

 *   **Detection:** It scans the stream for keywords indicating the AI *wanted* to use a tool but failed to generate the call.
 *   **Intervention:** It pauses the stream to the user.